lizmat/raku-all-modules/jonathanstowe/EuclideanRhythm/README.md

 ## Installation

-Assuming you have a working installation of Rakudo perl 6 then you should be able to install this with:
+Assuming you have a working installation of Rakudo perl 6 then you should be able to install this with *zef*:

-	panda install EuclideanRhythm
+	zef install EuclideanRhythm

 or if you have a local copy of this repository:

-	panda install .
+	sef install .

 in the directory you found this file.

-I haven't tested it but I see no reason that this shouldn't work equally as well with "zef" or some similarly capable package manager.

 ## Support